top of page

 - cantilever brakes (front and rear): USD 10.00

-I spent approximately USD 49.00 on new parts, not including shipping, with the rest being an innovative type of recycling.
-When compared to a mid-range road bike, you can see how affordable this build turned out to be.
-While I cannot and will not put a price on the value of my hands, body, and soul, the joy from building it definitely helped to increase my life expectancy.
+I spent about USD 49.00 on new parts, excluding shipping, with the remainder being an inventive form of recycling.
+Compared to a mid-range road bike, this build was quite cost-effective.
+Although I won't assign a price to the value of my hands, body, and soul, the joy from building it certainly contributed to extending my life expectancy.

 Riding Experiences

 The bike was designed and built to withstand tough conditions with exceptional stability, basically a true mountain bike.
-This stability is essential when carrying loads up to 25kgs on the rack and in both clip-on bags, whether for shopping or recycling.
+This stability is essential when carrying loads up to 25 kg on the rack and in both clip-on bags, whether for shopping or paper recycling.
 The wider tires help smooth out Taiwan's poor-quality roads with bumps and occasional cracks.
-While riding on these surfaces, I learn to take it easy and brake very gently.
+While riding on these surfaces, I learn to take it easy and brake gently.

 This 'working bike' is equipped with flat, wide pedals suitable for everyday shoes, although I prefer clipless pedals with cleated shoes.
 I have the flexibility to ride in any shoes I like and walk freely after cycling.
 The upright seating position enables me to see further and let me better anticipate approaching traffic.
 Overall, it is a very nice bike that I enjoy a lot.